vasile-caulea/reptrix_app/workouts_service/readme.md

 - cors - Middleware for enabling Cross-Origin Resource Sharing.
 - pg - PostgreSQL client for Node.js.

-## Enviornment variables to be set:
+## Environment variables to be set:
 - IDM_API_URL - URL of the Identity Management service (used for token verification)
 - PORT - The port on which the server will run (required only for local run)
 - DB_USER - Database username